smarini/tardis-phylogenetics/README.md

 Run `tardis --help` to check out all the running options.
 Note that for reproducibility of the results, the user can specify the seeds to be used in `data/seeds.txt`.

 ## Yes but what TARDiS do exactly?
 TARDiS subsamples genomic data sets optimizing genomic diversity and temporal sampling according to parameters set by the users.
-For a detailed discussion please be patient, a preprint will be out soon.
+For a detailed discussion please be patient, a preprint and/or a user manual will be out soon.

 ## Dependendencies and OS
 To run TARDiS, please install